ibm-cloud-docs/databases-for-mysql/howto-extensions.md

 {:pre: .pre}
 {:tip: .tip}

-# Managing PostgreSQL Extensions
+# Managing MySQL Extensions
 {: #extensions}

-In PostgreSQL, extensions are modules that supply extra functions, operators, or types.
+In MySQL, extensions are modules that supply extra functions, operators, or types.
 Many extensions are available in {{site.data.keyword.databases-for-mysql_full}}.
 In order to use them, you need to [set the admin password](/docs/databases-for-mysql?topic=databases-for-mysql-admin-password) for your service and use it to [connect with `psql` ](/docs/databases-for-mysql?topic=databases-for-mysql-connecting-psql).

 ## Listing Installed Extensions